jacksonrayhamilton/modern.el/README.md

 ### Packages

-Try out some of these awesome packages:
+If you want to extend Emacs further, try out some of these awesome packages:

 - [auto-complete](https://github.com/auto-complete/auto-complete) - Type big
   words with few keystrokes